 - Plugin your handheld scanner or Bluetooth adapter into the OBD2 port.

 - Turn the key to position II.
 All the dashboard lights will turn on.
 Do not start the vehicle.
-If your ACURA has a Start/Stop button, you will need to press the Start button without pressing the brakes.
+If your ACURA has a Start/Stop button, you must press the Start button without pressing the brakes.

 - Allow the OBD2 scanner to turn on and connect to your ACURA Engine Control Unit (ECU).

 - Read fault codes from the Transmission Control Unit.
-Write down the fault code and research to find out more about the problem and possible solutions.
+Write down the fault code and research to discover more about the problem and possible solutions.
 Once the problem is fixed, you can go to the Transmission menu > Erase Codes to reset the transmission fault codes.

 Common Acura Transmission Problems